 NEEDS MAJOR EDITING.

-The Golden Hills of California are a unique ecosystem.
+The Golden Hills of California is a unique ecosystem.
 Cool season grass species proliferate here.
 These grasses flourish with cool temperatures and short days during the rainy season from October to March.
-As the days length and warm, annual grass species stop growing and perennial grass species go dormant.
+As the days lengthen and warm, annual grass species stop growing and perennial grass species go dormant.
 The result is that the grasses turn golden in the early summer and a buff color later in the year.

 These species mostly “originated from the Mediterranean region of Eurasia and North Africa.
-Exotic Mediterranean annual plants altered California’s native grasslands to such an extent that it has been called “the most spectacular biological invasion worldwide” (Kotanen 2004).
+Exotic Mediterranean annual plants altered California’s native grasslands to such an extent that it has been called ‘the most spectacular biological invasion worldwide’” (Kotanen 2004).